Is the Video Resume an Effective Recruiting Tool?

 There are some pro & cons to using this technology in finding your next great hire.

-- This is a powerful tool to review how the candidate communicates their skills and experience.
+- It’s a powerful tool to review how the candidate communicates their skills and experience.

 - The candidate took a unique way to get your attention and could potentially indicate initiate, innovation or creativity.

-- It’s a new and interesting way to pre-screen candidates.
+- It’s a new and exciting way to pre-screen candidates.

 - If you want to review the candidate’s resume, you have to go through the video again.